myrinja/phase-0-css-graffiti-lab/README.md

 In the file `css/cleanup.css`, write selectors that have more specificity (authority) than those that are showing the graffiti tags.
-You can test out writing classes in dev tools by clicking the `+` in the top right-hand corner of the pane.
+You can test out writing classes in dev tools by clicking the `+` in the top right-hand corner of nthe pane.
 You can also click the `sources` tab and select `css/cleanup.css` in the dev tools pane.
 This allows you to edit the CSS file directly.
 It _won't_ save your edits, but it will give a live update of changes so that it's easier to manipulate the DOM without refreshing the page.
 From there, you can copy and